merkjunnie/ECE2112_Spotify2023_EDA/README.md

 6.	**Insights and Conclusions**: Highlighting significant observations from the analysis.

 ## Data Findings and Visualizations
-Here are some of the data visualizations obtained from the dataset:
+Here are some of the data visualizations obtained from the dataset: <br><br>
-#### Density Distribution of Released Years
+**Density Distribution of Released Years**
 ![Density Distribution of Released Year](https://i.pinimg.com/1200x/5b/ca/e0/5bcae0f599989bac9d6f8add9f4f5f82.jpg)

-#### Number of Released Tracks Per Year
+**Number of Released Tracks Per Year**
 ![Number of Released Tracks Per Year](https://i.pinimg.com/1200x/9b/57/1d/9b571ddb1b025fa694f3089183df5042.jpg)

-#### Number of Released Tracks Per Month
+**Number of Released Tracks Per Month**
 ![Number of Released Tracks Per Month](https://i.pinimg.com/1200x/fb/af/40/fbaf40787ccc0babfaf1937bfe410327.jpg)

-#### Streams vs. Key by Mode
+**Streams vs. Key by Mode**
 ![Streams vs. Key by Mode](https://i.pinimg.com/1200x/0d/f8/e6/0df8e60d3c4b554053253813c24ed5df.jpg)

-#### Top 10 Artists by Playlist/Chart Appearances
+**Top 10 Artists by Playlist/Chart Appearances**
 ![Top 10 Artists by Playlist/Chart Appearances](https://i.pinimg.com/1200x/f5/15/bd/f515bde761911717ecb6ed27c8b5c6ac.jpg)

 ## Challenges and Limitations
 As a Python starter or beginner, performing an exploratory data analysis on this huge dataset was not easy.
 Here are some of the challenges and limitations that I have encountered on the process that might help you avoid it.
 1. **Handling Large Datasets**: Working with large datasets required optimizing code to prevent memory issues and delays.
 Managing computational resources while keeping the analysis efficient posed a significant challenge.

-2. **Data Wrangling**: Preprocessing the data and handling missing or inconsistent values was complex.
+2. **Data Wrangling**: Preprocessing the data and handling missing or inconsistent values was hard and too complex.
 Merging and transforming data required detailed attention to ensure the analysis was accurate.

 3. **Plotting**: Creating clear, informative plots that communicate insights effectively was tricky.
 Choosing the right types of visualizations and formatting them properly took a lot of trial and error.